Is There a Dimmer Outlook Ahead for T-Mobile US Inc. (TMUS)?

 KeyBanc Capital Markets gave a rating of “Overweight” to TMUS, setting the target price at $155 in the report published on March 23rd of the current year.

-Volatility was left at 1.99%, however, over the last 30 days, the volatility rate increased by 1.67%, as shares surge +4.45% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -3.38% lower at present.
+Volatility was left at 2.13%, however, over the last 30 days, the volatility rate increased by 2.31%, as shares surge +9.11% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +3.55% upper at present.

 Insider Trading